SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_multichannel/readme.md

 - The AUXADC can take analog inputs in single ended or differential.
 The output is 12-bit digital which can be given out with (or) without noise averaging.
 - The Aux VRef can be connected directly to Vbat (Aux LDO bypass mode) or to the Aux LDO output.

+## About Example Code

+- This example demonstrates ADC in fifo mode of operation with four channel configurations.
+It reads the sampled data from respective channel buffer of ADC and convert it into equivalent input voltage.
+- Various parameters like Number of channel, ADC operation mode, Input Type, Sampling Rate and Sample Length can be configured using UC.
+- sl_si91x_adc_common_config.h file contains the common configurations for ADC and sl_si91x_adc_init_inst_config.h contains channel instance configuration.
+- This example will work only on FIFO mode of operation.
+- Firmware version of API is fetched using \ref sl_si91x_adc_get_version which includes release version, major version and minor version \ref sl_adc_version_t.
+- ADC initialize should call \ref sl_si91x_adc_init API and passing parameters \ref sl_adc_channel_config_t, \ref sl_adc_config_t and reference voltage value.
+- All the necessary parameters are configured using \ref sl_si91x_adc_set_channel_configuration API, it expects a structure with required parameters \ref sl_adc_channel_config_t and
+  \ref sl_adc_config_t.
+- After configuration, a callback register API is called to register the callback at the time of events \ref sl_si91x_adc_register_event_callback.
+- Then start the ADC to sample the data using \ref sl_si91x_adc_start API.
+- Once sampling is done callback will hit and set the true "data_sample_complete_flag" flag to read the sampled data using \ref sl_si91x_adc_read_data API in sequential order.
+This process will run continuously.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements